 Could This Spell The End Of Difficult Ofsted Inspections?

-Perhaps, for those who’ve experienced some difficult inspections and didn’t love them as much as Chris Dyson, it might all seem too good to be true.
+Perhaps, for those who’ve experienced some difficult inspections and are still wondering what Ofsted look for it might all seem too good to be true.
 Others might regard these announcements with suspicion.
 In fact, on receipt of this information, certain questions will be asked by most school leaders:

 – Does a renewed focus on curriculum (or implementation of the school’s intent) mean that Ofsted will be making judgements about particular pedagogical approach?

 – Does this mean that there will be a return to doing things the Ofsted way?